 Christmas may be over, but holiday movies are still all the rage.
 Some of the best holiday movies. though, aren’t your typical uplifting tales of the triumph of the human spirit.
 Welcome to Dysfunctional Holiday Theater.

-In our second-straight movie set around Christmas time but released during the summer, it’s Ghostbusters II, which up until this past summer was generally the most reviled Ghostbusters property to see release.
+In our second-straight movie set around Christmas time but released during the summer, it’s Ghostbusters II, which up until recently was generally the most reviled Ghostbusters property to see release.

 So, it’s a few years after the boys took down Gozer and the fame and notoriety that was hinted at during the first movie’s end credits did not seem to last long, as the Ghostbusters were besieged by lawsuits and character assassinations.
 So, they go their separate ways – Ray owns a book store and does appearances on the side with Winston, Egon is still doing tests and Venkman hosts “World of the Psychic” on what appears to be cable access.